 Second Method – Run the Windows Troubleshooter Tool

-Windows has a built-in tool that would scan and fix any issues within the system.
-Running this tool will potentially fix the high CPU usage of the Windows Modules Installer Worker.
+Windows has a built-in tool that scans and fix any issues within the system.
+Running this tool will potentially improve the high CPU usage of the Windows Modules Installer Worker.

-- In the next window, click “Troubleshoot” and click “Additional Troubleshooters”
+- In the next window, click “Troubleshoot” and “Additional Troubleshooters.”

-- In the Additional Troubleshooters, click on “Windows Update” and click on “Run the Troubleshooter”
+- In the Additional Troubleshooters, click on “Windows Update” and “Run the Troubleshooter.”

-- Wait for the troubleshooter to complete and wait for any instructions that are recommended to fix the issue.
+- Wait for the troubleshooter to complete and for any instructions recommended to fix the issue.

 Third Method – Delete the “SoftwareDistribution” Folder